-- 1. Applicable requirements.
-An Owner or Operator shall meet each applicable requirement that applies to the major stationary source or major modification. - 2.
-Permit Requirements to Achieve LAER.
+- 1. APPLICABLE REQUIREMENTS.
+An Owner or Operator shall meet each applicable requirement. - 2.
+PERMIT REQUIREMENTS TO ACHIEVE LAER.
 A Permit to Construct for a new major stationary source or major modification shall contain terms and conditions sufficient to ensure that the major stationary source or major modification will achieve LAER in accordance with paragraphs 030.300.E.2.a and E.2.b: - a.
-A new major stationary source shall achieve LAER for each regulated NSR pollutant that it would have the Potential to Emit in significant amounts. - b.
+A new major stationary source shall achieve LAER for each regulated NSR pollutant that it would have the Potential to Emit in significant amounts.
+Only the regulated NSR pollutant(s) for which a source is major are subject to these requirements. - b.
 A major modification shall achieve LAER for each regulated NSR pollutant for which it would result in a significant net emissions increase at the stationary source.
-This requirement applies to each proposed emissions unit at which a net emissions increase in the pollutant would occur as a result of a physical change, or change in the method of operation, in the emissions unit.
+This requirement applies to each proposed emissions unit included in the project at which a net emissions increase in the pollutant would occur as a result of a physical change, or change in the method of operation, in the emissions unit.